typescript-cheatsheets/react/README.md

 }
 ```

-**Class Properties**: If you need to declare class properties for later use, just declare it like `state`:
+**Class Properties**: If you need to declare class properties for later use, just declare it like `state`, but without assignment:

 ```tsx
 class App extends React.Component<{